 Author: Caroline MacDougall

-I was wrong.
-Stephen Cherniske in 1998 published his landmark book, Caffeine Blues, that attributed the effects of caffeine to its stimulation of the adrenal glands to produce cortisol, the body’s foremost stress hormone.
+Two best selling health books enlightened my understanding about how continuously elevated cortisol affects the body.
+Back in 1998, when I was first hearing from Teeccino's fans about the many ways caffeine was disrupting their health, I read Stephen Cherniske's landmark book, Caffeine Blues.
+He was the first to attribute the multitude of effects from caffeine to its stimulation of the adrenal glands to produce cortisol, the body’s foremost stress hormone.
 After the publication of Caffeine Blues, studies about cortisol, its relationship to caffeine, and the long term consequences of elevated cortisol to one’s health proved Cherniske’s theories to be absolutely correct.

 The subsequent publication of The Cortisol Connection by Shawn Talbott, Ph.D. provides an even stronger picture of what happens in the body when you live awash in cortisol.

 Cortisol Stimulates “Fight or Flight”: The Body’s Stress Response

 Both Cherniske and Talbott explain that cortisol is a necessary stress hormone designed to help you wake up in the morning and in emergencies, to cope with danger.
 A spike in cortisol triggers the release of amino acids from the muscles, glucose from the liver, and fatty acids into the blood stream so the body can access a tremendous amount of energy.

 Since modern life doesn't typically provide the opportunity to react to this surge by burning it up with intense physical activity, the elevated hormones continue to stimulate the release of even more stress hormones.
 For instance, due to our sedentary lifestyle, we are usually drinking a cup of coffee while sitting at a desk, a meal, or in our car.
 When caffeine triggers a cortisol jolt, our state of stress surges in a day already filled with stressful events.